get-fooby/get-fooby.github.io/_posts/2018-03-03-Installing-and-Configuring-OpenSSH-Server-on-Kali.md

 To do this edit the config with `nano /etc/ssh/sshd_config` and change the `#PermitRootLogin prohibit-password` to remove the # comment.

-Before we take this, to make life easier in a momemnt, we will remove the comment and set it to `yes`.
+In addition to removing the comment, we will edit the line to allow us to logon with ssh.
+We will secure this later.

 This will allow us to copy the keys to the server instead of editing the `authorized_keys` file manually.